zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### Do-Nothing

-The do-nothing feature in urlContentProfiles allows the user to avoid inspecting or parsing the content in a policy, and instead handle the request's header according to the specifications outlined in the security policy.
+The do-nothing in urlContentProfiles allows the user to avoid inspecting or parsing the content in a policy, and instead handle the request's header according to the specifications outlined in the security policy.

 In this example, we configure do-nothing content types for a specific user-defined URL: